ctbautomation/kicad-libraries/README.md

 ![First Step](docs/pcm_install_step-3.png)

-4. Once the package is installed, you will see the Espressif Library listed on the Installed tab.
+4. Once the package is installed, you will see the CTB Library listed on the Installed tab.

 ![First Step](docs/pcm_install_step-4.png)

 5. Now you are ready to use the library.
-Note that the library will be listed as **PCM_Espressif** in the Symbol and Footprint.
+Note that the library will be listed as **PCM_CTB** in the Symbol and Footprint.

 ## Contributing